Diversity in the Biomedical Research Workforce Webinar Series

 Supporting Minority Post-Docs

-Underrepresented post-docs are not entering tenure-track faculty positions in sufficient numbers, especially at research-intensive institutions.
-This webinar will explore known barriers to minority post-doc success as well as the efficacy of national programs designed to advance them to the professoriate (e.g. NIH IRACDA).
+A critical transition point for entry into the professoriate is a post-doctoral experience.
+In the STEM and biomedical science fields, one or more years of work as a post-doc are increasingly required for advancement into tenure-track faculty positions, but according to recent NSF data only 4 percent of post-doctoral scholars in those fields were from underrepresented backgrounds.
+Furthermore, underrepresented post-docs are not entering tenure-track faculty positions in sufficient numbers, especially at research-intensive institutions.
+This webinar will explore known barriers to minority post-doc success.
+Speakers will highlight programs designed to advance minority post-docs to the professoriate, including the national NIH IRACDA program and the regional Carolina Postdoctoral Program for Faculty Diversity.
 The webinar will conclude with information about a proposed action item to partner with national stakeholders to evaluate impact of diversity programs for post-doctoral scholars.

 Improving Campus Climate for Diversity and Inclusion: What Can Leaders Do?

 This webinar will explore how leaders at campuses that have made significant progress toward diversity succeeded at moving the dial – through their actions, words, and policies/practices.
 The webinar will be of interest to other university leaders seeking to develop a more improved campus climate for diversity and inclusion on their campuses.